CCA-Public/digital-archives-manual/guides/unusual.md

 <a name="emailformats"></a>
 ### Email formats

 ePADD only works with live email accounts (including IMAP) and email archives in the MBOX format.
 If your email archives are in a different email format, like Microsoft Outlook PST, they will need to be converted using [Emailchemy](https://weirdkid.com/emailchemy/), an email format converter located on the CD imaging workstation.
-The readpst command line utility is not recommended, as it throws errors in ePADD.
+Note that the readpst command line utility is not recommended, as it throws errors in ePADD.

 To use Emailchemy:
 1. Confirm the following settings are selected in Emailchemy, under Tools > Options >: